tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

 - 1.2.0
-    - **New feature:** Added Maxmind database auto downloader and updater.
+    - **New feature:** Added Maxmind GeoLite database auto downloader and updater.
     - The filter hook `ip-geo-block-validate` was discontinued.
       Instead of it, the new filter hook `ip-geo-block-comment` is introduced.
     - **Performance improvement:** IP address is verified at an earlier stage